 The First Mestizo?

 Another pervasive myth is that Cortés took Malinche as his concubine during the conquest, after Puertocarrero returned to Spain.
-But Cortés was given other women during that time, including Moctezuma’s own daughter.
-They were replaceable, whereas Malinche was the only person who could translate and give Cortés diplomatic advice during meetings with the natives.
+But Cortés was given other girls during that time, including Moctezuma’s own daughter.
+There's evidence from historian Hugh Thomas that Cortés brought his Spanish mistresses from Cuba.
+For Cortés, females were replaceable, whereas Malinche was the only person who could translate and give Cortés diplomatic advice during meetings with the natives.

 With an empire at stake, Cortés couldn’t risk having such a singularly important asset sidelined by pregnancy.
-Only after the fall of the Aztec capital did Malinche spend a brief time as Cortés’ consort and have a child by him.
-She later wound up marrying another Spaniard, with whom she had a daughter.
+Only after couple years after the fall of the Aztec capital did Malinche spend a brief time at Cortés’ home where he had coercive sexual relations with her.
+She became pregnant and was quickly married to another Spaniard.

 Cortés’ son by Malinche, Martín, is often inaccurately cited as Mexico’s first mixed-race child or mestizo.
 Although we may never know for sure, that distinction most likely goes to the children of a Spanish castaway named Gonzalo Guerrero and the Maya princess Zazil Há.